 Wrongful termination and retaliatory discharge claims focus on improper terminations due to an employee’s membership in a protected class or the assertion of legal rights.
 The Law Offices of David S. Rich, LLC crafts defense strategies that are based on a comprehensive review of the evidence as well as federal, Manhattan, New Jersey, and municipal employment law for employers.

 Whether you are facing a claim alleging wrongful termination, an adverse employment action, or whistleblowing violations, we can help you identify your defenses and implement a well-designed litigation strategy.
 Contact us for a consultation today.

 Wage and Hour Litigation

-While there are federal standards for employee compensation, New York and New Jersey also have their own minimum wage and compensation laws.
+While there are federal standards for employee compensation, Manhattan and New Jersey also have their own minimum wage and compensation laws.
 The Law Offices of David S. Rich, LLC assist employers with disputes involving minimum wage and overtime, as well as other compensation issues.

 Workers’ Compensation Claims and Defense

 Manhattan and New Jersey workers’ compensation laws cover employees with physical and mental workplace injuries, as well as offer them medical and cash benefits.
 When your workers’ compensation insurance carrier or self-insured claims manager denies an employee’s claim, it’s highly likely that litigation will ensue.